 Program & Speakers

 We are continuously updating our program.
-Subscribe to our newsletter to stay informed on the final program and speakers.
 Confirmed speakers and session holders are:

 Keynote: Angela Müller, Algorithm Watch Switzerland